trymebytes/give_directly_test/README.md

 ## Assumptions

 In this implementation I have made the following assumptions;
- - For monthly transfers that fall on a day that is non-existent in the month, the last day of that month is used.
-This means if the first transfer for a monthly cadence was processed on January 30, 2025, the next transfer would be processed on February 28, 2025 just because February 30 does not exist.
+ - For transfers that fall on a day that is non-existent in the month, the last day of that month is used.
+This means if the first transfer for a monthly cadence was processed on January 30, 2025, the next transfer would be processed on February 28, 2025 just because February 30, 2025 does not exist.

 ## Requirements